HamzaMeski/WEB-ECOMMERCE/README.md

-1.to run backend project make sure to update the youar db credentials in resources.yml, then run
+1.to run backend project make sure to update the your db credentials in resources.yml, then run
 ```
 #mvn spring-boot:run
 ```